 The role of natural birth in breastfeeding

 Cortisol is a stress and a steroid hormone that naturally rises in a baby’s body in the days before a woman goes into labour.
 This enables a baby’s body to better transition from the inside of the uterus to the stressful outside world.
-In an elective Caesar, a baby needs to do this without the support from cortisol.
-While most babies will quickly adapt, a few may struggle, which may influence their ability to breastfeed.

 Various interventions have the potential to disturb birth.
 Remember that it’s always about measuring up risk versus benefit.
 For some women and their babies these interventions are indeed needed, while for others it will do more harm than good.

 - Pethidine injections for pain relief – In most South African hospitals the opioid Pethidine is routinely offered to labouring women for pain relief.
 It is transferred to the baby via the placenta, and can make baby sleepy and less likely to latch in the early days after birth.
 It can also suppress breathing in a baby after birth and lead to admission to NICU.
 It may cause drowsiness and nausea in labouring women.
-Worst of all is that research has shown it to be ineffective for relieving labour pain.

 Giving yourself the best chance for a good birth experience